microsoft/FluidFramework/server/routerlicious/packages/protocol-base/README.md

 # @fluidframework/protocol-base

 Shared protocol code for client and service to share.
 Manages the lifetime of Quorum and proposals that needs to be consistent across client and service.
-In addition, it also provides a few utilities for facilitating summary creation.
+It also provides utilities for facilitating summary creation.

 ## Quorum and Proposal